 You may find your Excel ribbon hidden for several reasons.
 In this article, you will learn 5 quick methods to restore your ribbon back in Excel with ease.

-5 Ways to Restore Ribbon in Excel
+How to Restore Ribbon in Excel: 5 Quick Ways

 1. Using Ribbon Display Options to Restore Ribbon